-Social networking sites are the standard frame of reference for most readers, so it is interesting to see how Gartner is distinct from Facebook.
+Social networking sites are the standard frame of reference for most readers, so seeing how Gartner is distinct from Facebook is interesting.

 - Gartner creates research products, a form of broadcasting, and has one-on-one interactions—a “narrowcasting.”

 - On Facebook, individuals are allowed to freely associate as long as they are part of one another’s social network.
 Gartner, on the other hand, behaves more as a central hub, controlling the interaction.
 Except for events, where it in part charges for the right to connect up sub-segments of the Gartner social network for freeform communication, the primary information flow is narrowcasting between Gartner and clients and then broadcasting more limited and obscured information through research reports.

 - Facebook monetizes its social network by advertising and selling personal information about its social network members to various interested parties.
 In contrast, Gartner monetizes its social network with subscriptions, consulting services, and events.
 Facebook does not interview or interact with its members.

-- Facebook creates a collaborative environment and allows the social network to self-organize and automated guidance routines, which encourage members to enlarge their social network and become more involved with Facebook.
+- Facebook creates a collaborative environment and allows the social network to self-organize and automate guidance routines, which encourages members to enlarge their social network and become more involved with Facebook.

 - Facebook is a simple social networking site, while Gartner is a mixture of a social networking company combined with a research company, consulting company, and information broker.